akashghimireOfficial/intro_to_ML_on_AWS/README.md

-## Prerequisite (NOT INCLUDED IN THE TURTORIAL)
+## AWS ML Services and Clients(NOT INCLUDED IN THE TURTORIAL)

-In this course, we will be using `Python Programming Language`, and thus we will use `Boto3`, which is the AWS Software Developmemt Kit (SDK) for python.
-Boto3 allows Python develper to use AWS services.
+Before starting this course it is better to have knowledge of how to use `AWS ML Services`.
+In order to utilize `AWS Services`, we will use `Boto3`, which is the AWS Software Development Kit (SDK) for Python.
+Boto3 allows Python developers to use AWS services.
+The `SDK` is a collection of software tools, libraries, documentation, code samples, and other resources that developers use to create applications for specific platforms or environments.

-> SDK is a collection of software tools, libraries, documentation, code samples, and other resources that developers use to create applications for specific platforms or environments.
+Using `Boto3`, we can initiate `clients` for different ML services such as `Rekognition`.
+A `client` here is an instance of an AWS service which can initiate different methods like `detect_labels()` (a Rekognition client method) which can be used similarly to APIs.

 To install `boto3` run the following scripts: